Hareesh-Ravi/personal_tactile/index.md

   </div>
   <div class="column right">
     <div align="justify" font size="2" style="color:black;">
         FireFly Image Model 2, Adobe's text to image generative model that gives high quality, aesthetics and reaslism and trained only on copyrighted data.
 Selectd news articales that covered the model include <a href="https://www.cnet.com/tech/services-and-software/adobe-firefly-review-ai-images-for-artists-and-stock-photo-fans/" target="_blank">CNET</a>, <a href="https://techcrunch.com/2023/10/10/adobe-firefly-can-now-generate-more-realistic-images/" target="_blank">Tech crunch</a>, <a href="https://aibusiness.com/nlp/adobe-rolls-out-firefly-2-embeds-ai-across-its-apps" target="_blank">AI Business</a>.
+I contributed to the core architectural design choices that improved realism, text to image alignment and aesthetics and was the co technical lead of the project.
     </div>
   <hr>
   </div>